GeetikaSh/DataScienceKnowledgeBase/Python Foundation/Decorator.md

-# Python Decorators: A Core Concept for Aspiring ML Engineers

-This document provides a comprehensive overview of Python **Decorators**, tailored for aspiring Machine Learning Engineers preparing for interviews.
-It clarifies key concepts, highlights their relevance in the ML domain, and addresses common interview questions.

----

-## What is a Decorator?
+# What is a Decorator?
 A **Decorator** in Python is a special function that modifies the behavior of another function or class method without permanently changing its code.

 - **Analogy**: Think of a decorator like a gift wrap.
 The object (function) remains the same inside, but the wrapping (decorator) changes how it looks or behaves when presented.